Skip to content

 Reputation Scoring

-Scores are not stored in the database - they are calculated on demand from the current metric values.
+Scores are not stored as a separate field - they are calculated on demand from the current metric values.
 While the full data is off-chain, the on-chain hash ensures transparency and verifiability.

 List of Reputation Metrics